All Episodes

 It is not generally speaking unruly.

-Just joining us, the police officer that put his knee on the neck of George Floyd has now been charged with third degree murder and manslaughter.
+Just joining us, the police officer that put his knee on the neck of George Floyd has now been charged with third-degree murder and manslaughter.

 I read earlier the comments of the president.

-I read earlier the comments of the attorney general.
+I read earlier the comments of the Attorney General.

-I reminded you of the president uh putting the FBI Department of Justice Civil Rights Division uh they were well into their investigation.
+I reminded you of the president putting the FBI Department of Justice Civil Rights Division that they were well into their investigation and that, in fact, he wanted it expedited.

 His heart goes out to George's family and friends.